ZeroSharp/zerosharp.github.com/source/_posts/2016-02-01-serverless-framework-part-4-connecting-the-parts.markdown

 ---
 layout: post
 title: "Serverless Framework - Part 4: Connecting the parts"
-date: 2016-01-29 09:44
+date: 2016-02-01 09:44
 comments: true
 categories: [serverless, aws, typescript, mocha]
 description: An introduction to the Serverless framework.
 Making it easy to use Amazon Lambda to build highly scalable apps cheaply.
 We connect up all the parts, Serverless, Typescript, Mocha and AWS.
 ---
-This is part of an ongoing series about the [Serverless framework](https://github.com/serverless/serverless). [part 1](/serverless-framework-part-1-up-and-running/), [part 2](/serverless-framework-part-2-typescript-and-mocha/), [part 3](/serverless-framework-part-3-the-guts/).
+This is part of an ongoing series about the [Serverless framework](https://github.com/serverless/serverless): [Part 1](/serverless-framework-part-1-up-and-running/), [part 2](/serverless-framework-part-2-typescript-and-mocha/), [part 3](/serverless-framework-part-3-the-guts/).

-In this post we'll connect up all the parts.

 ## The Password of the Day Generator class ##